 We started Earthkeeper Farm in 2008 with the help of family and friends.
 We set out to build a farm that would reconnect people with the earth, nurture our bodies and souls, and hopefully pay its own bills.
-We have always used exclusively organic methods, and in recent years we have been incorporating more and more biodynamic practices.
+We have always used exclusively organic and biodynamic methods.
 In an effort to bring the farm closer to being a truly balanced ecosystem, and to help us reach our goal of self-sufficiency, we have incorporated animals on the farm homestead.
-This season we had pigs, sheep, goats, chickens, and bees.
-At this time we are farming eight acres of vegetables, fruits, and flowers, which we market through our CSA, farmers markets, and wholesale accounts.
+Over the years we have had we had pigs, sheep, goats, chickens, and bees.
+At this time we are farming eight acres of vegetables, fruits, and flowers with a large portion of the land in cover crop to build soil quality.
+We market through our CSA, farmers markets, and wholesale accounts.
 We are USDA Certified Stellar Organic.
 Our fundamental values include building a balanced farm ecosystem, nurturing biodiversity, strengthen the local food system, and helping eaters and future farmers connect with the land.

 Creating a balanced farm ecosystem is always in the front of our minds.
 In a healthy ecosystem, pests and disease are naturally kept in check.
 Yet agriculture is an inherently unnatural environment.
 I have never been walking in the woods and found a 300 foot row of lettuce.
 For this reason, we do everything we can make our fields mimic the wild world whenever possible.
 We plant a wide variety of crops, encourage bugs and creatures to live in our fields, and focus on building up the soil ecosystem and life force.